Dr. Gary’s Best Breed Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the lentils, chickpeas, peas and flaxseed, this looks like the profile of a kibble containing at least a notable amount of meat.
+When you consider the protein-boosting effect of the lentils, chickpeas, peas and flaxseed, this looks like the profile of a kibble still containing a notable amount of meat.

-Dr. Gary’s Best Breed Grain Free is a plant-based dry dog food using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Dr. Gary’s Best Breed Grain Free is a dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.